tsgates/arch-wiki-markdown/wiki/Dell_XPS_M1330.md

 If this is the case, you can try to fix / replace / install the needed hardware according the following: [1], [2], [3]

-For kernels prior to 2.6.26,you have to install linux-uvc drivers to have a working webcam (works for both VGA webcam from LED display and HD webcam from CCFL display apparently).
-You can find them in the AUR.

-Then you have to load corresponding modules:

-    # modprobe usbvision
-    # modprobe uvcvideo

-If you want them to be loaded at startup, put usbvision and uvcvideo in the MODULES section of /etc/rc.conf.

 Sensors / Hardware info
 -----------------------